Particular/docs.particular.net/samples/faulttolerance/sample.md

 snippet:MyHandler

 Note the commented out `throw new Exception`.
-Uncomment that line.
+Un-comment that line.

-Run your solution again, but this time use `Ctrl-F5` so that Visual Studio does not break each time the exception is thrown, sending a message from the 'Client' console.
+Run the solution again, but this time use `Ctrl-F5` so that Visual Studio does not break each time the exception is thrown, sending a message from the 'Client' console.

 You should see the endpoint scroll a bunch of warnings, ultimately putting out an error, and stopping, like this: